Preventing Back Pain for Truckers

 Adjust the Seat

-Not only making this change help relieve pain, it makes truckers less likely to get tired behind the wheel.
-Generally, truckers who are around 6 foot fit best in the driver’s seat.
+Not only does making this change help relieve pain, it makes truckers less likely to get tired behind the wheel.
+Generally, truckers who are around 6 feet tall fit best in the driver’s seat.
 Those who are shorter or taller will need to make minor adjustments.
 Bad posture is what slowly moves back discs out of their normal position.
 A seat with the right adjustments makes good posture easy.
 The back of the knee should barely touch the seat edge.
 This will remove any possibility of pressure that can reduce blood flow.
 The steering wheel should be an easy reach.
 Any sort of stretch to hold the wheel causes strain.
 Moving the mirrors in positions that don’t require much turning and twisting will also make a big difference.

 Eat Nutritious Foods